rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> tenv = PartialPerformanceTableau(t,criteriaSubset=\
                               t.objectives['Env']['criteria'])

-One may thus compute a partial bipolar outranking digraph for each individual objective.
+One may thus compute a partial bipolar-valued outranking digraph for each individual objective.

     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> geco = BipolarOutrankingDigraph(teco)